Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 Nighttime.

 They made a fire and gathered around.
 Eunie was lying down on a sleeping back, hands behind her head.
 Right to her head, Riku and Manana were chatting.
 Below her legs, Noah sat.
 Behind him, Lanz was doing pushups.
 Opposite of Eunie, across the bonfire, Mio was writing in her diary.
 Far to her left, Taion was drinking tea{{footnote: This is a hindsight bias we used, after some thought}}; and between them, Sena was doing pushups.
-There were some glowing cyan lamp placed around them, which author isn't sure what that was.
+There were some glowing cyan lamp placed around them, which writer isn't sure what that was.

 As she wrote, her necks felt sore.
 She closed her eyes, and looked up, twisted her neck a bit to relief the sore, before looking back down.
 She was right-handed.